alf CLI Reference

 Usage

-alf restore -r <runtime> -w <workspace> [-a <agent-id>] [--at-sequence <N>] [--vault-key-file …]Modes
+alf restore -r <runtime> -w <workspace> [--agent <alias-or-id>] [--at-sequence <N>] [--vault-key-file …]Modes

 - Head restore (default): pulls the latest snapshot and all subsequent deltas, merges them, writes the merged base to